DineshKatravath/da6401_assignment2/README.md

 In the part A of the assignment we tried to implement the cnn model we are talking.

-train_A.py is the file one needs to run to see the running of the model and it takes follow arguments.
+train_A.py is the file one needs to run to see the running of the model.

 ## Dataset
 Ensure the iNaturalist 12K dataset is structured like:-